AtitShetty/p2mp-ftp/README.md

 - Meanwhile another thread of class ``` ListenAcks ``` will monitor response received from servers.
 If it encounters ACK packets, it will check if this ACK is the required ACK.
 Once all the ACKs from all the servers has been received, it will interrupt ``` SendFiles ``` thread noticing that ACKs has been received and it can send another packet.
 - If all the ACKs were not recieved before timeout, ``` SendFiles ``` will send the same packet to servers that have not send their ACK.
 - Once all the ACKs are received, this Thread will stop, indicating end of transaction.
 - The timeout is decided dynamically by calculating the RTT of all the servers.
-It is 25% more than the average of the RTT or 100 ms, whichever is higher.
+This is done by sending packet of type "RTT" between servers and client.
+Timeout is 25% more than the average of all the RTTs or 100 ms, whichever is higher.
+- A packet of type "EOF" is sent by client to mark end of file transmission.

 ### About Server